rroarings/trackside/src/content/drivers/2025/gabriel-bortoleto.md

 As Sauber prepares for its 2026 Audi transition, Bortoleto’s performances provide a foundation for future success.
 His rapid adaptation suggests potential for more points.

+## Gabby has the Patty

+The F2 champ's inexperience shone through in early crashes like Bahrain, but raw speed yielded a P10 in Mexico after overtaking his mid-field rvials, hinting at potential as Sauber endures a transitional year ahead of Audi's 2026 entry.

 ## Join the F1 Fandom

 What are your thoughts on Gabriel Bortoleto’s 2025 season?
 Is he Sauber’s future leader?
 Share your insights in the comments or connect with us on [insert social media/contact link].
 Explore more driver profiles and stay updated with Trackside’s race recaps and calendar!